ubaldot/vim-replica/README.md

 Replica supports the following key features:

 1. Sending lines, files and code-cells to a REPL,
 2. Code-cells highlighting.

-Each REPL is a jupyter-console initiated with a specific kernel running in a 'terminal' buffer.
-For each 'filetype' replica provides you with one available REPL to send text in.
+Each REPL is a jupyter-console initiated with a specific kernel running in a *terminal* buffer.
+For each *filetype* replica provides you with one available REPL to send text in.

 You can work with many REPL:s for different languages at the same time.
-Based on the current buffer 'filetype' replica will send text in the appropriate REPL automatically.
+Based on the current buffer *filetype* replica will send text in the appropriate REPL automatically.

 I wrote vim-replica because I never managed to make vim-slime to work